 There are over 30 beaches in Anguilla, all of which are open to the public.
 Though many would agree that there is no such thing as a "bad" beach in Anguilla, if you want to know how to spot one of the best beaches, be on the lookout for a string of high-end resorts right along the shore line.
 The presence of these resorts will be a good indication that the beach front property is some of the most sought after on the island.
 Animal-lovers may be lucky enough to see turtles laying their eggs on the beach, but if not, crabs and lizards also abound.
 A few beaches also display striking stone formations, built by the waves as large pieces of coral wash ashore.

-You will discover an abundance of beaches to enjoy on the island.
-Whether you're looking forward to people watching, or you'd rather find a more secluded spot, you should be able to find just the right beach.
-Just click on each beach name to read a detailed article concerning that individual beach.
+There are a large number of beaches to enjoy on the island.
+Regardless of whether you're looking forward to people watching, or you'd rather find a more secluded spot, you're likely to find what you want.
+Just click on the name of each beach for a detailed review of that specific beach.

-Another location to consider is Junks Hole.
+Another location worth considering is Junks Hole.
 Nestled in Savannah Bay, Junk's Hole is the calmer, eastern side of the Bay, with crystalline turquoise waters lapping blissfully upon powdery sand.

 Although much of Anguilla is only lightly developed, you can still get a sense of its history.
 Several small museums and a few private collectors welcome visitors to view their artifacts.
 Anguilla's past is full of intriguing stories.
 There is only one surviving plantation house that shows what life was like in the 18th and 19th centuries.
 But other historic buildings have also been restored, with some of them now home to small businesses, including a famous restaurant.
 At the Old Salt Factory and Pump House, tours demonstrate the inner workings of this once-important island industry.

-In case you like to learn about unfamiliar places and cultures, you should consider visiting a museum during your time on Anguilla.
+In case you enjoy learning about other places and cultures, you might enjoy visiting a museum while on vacation on Anguilla.

-The chart below has some details regarding some the museums you might enjoy on the island.
+The table just below summarizes some details regarding some museums on Anguilla.